SaptakGit/namasteReactFoodApp/readme.md

     Single component must do single task.Big module must break into small modules.Easy to bug fix.Code become Reuseable,Maintainable,Testable.

 Custom Hooks: Makes uor app more Reuseable,Maintainable,Testable.

+App Chunking:
+    Break down our app into smaller pieces instead of one large js file that parcel does while it bundle-up our app.
+    We need to break it into smaller bundle.This process is known as Chunking/Code Spliting/Dynamic Bundling/Lazy Loading/On Demand Loading/Dynamic Import.

+    For that we will not call our component directly, we will call that using lazy loading.
+Actually by this initially the component code will not be called.
+It will call it only when we go to that component.
+    We use <Suspense> with Lazy Loading, it holds React while thecomponent is being lazy loaded. otherwise React will throw an Error.